You are here

 Three Dimensional (3-D) Learning

 The National Research Council's (NRC) Framework describes a vision of what it means to be proficient in science; it rests on a view of science as both a body of knowledge and an evidence-based, model and theory building enterprise that continually extends, refines, and revises knowledge.
-It presents three dimensions that will be combined to form each standard:
+Read more about the three dimensions in the NRC Framework online here.
+The CAS Science Standards are three-dimensional standards, organized by Prepared Graduate Statement and Grade Level Expectations.
+On each standards page, educators will note Evidence Outcomes (EO's) that are comprised of a Science and Engineering Practice (SEP), the grade level expectation and elaboration on the grade-level expectation (GLE), and a Crosscutting Concept.
+Standards pages might have one or more three-dimensional evidence outcomes.
+Learn more about the three-dimensions in the sections below.

 Crosscutting concepts have application across all domains of science.
 As such, they are a way of linking the different domains of science.
-They include: Patterns, similarity, and diversity; Cause and effect; Scale, proportion and quantity; Systems and system models; Energy and matter; Structure and function; Stability and change.
+They include the following: Patterns; Cause and Effect; Scale, Proportion, and Quantity; Systems and System Models; Energy and Matter; Structure and Function; and Stability and Change.
 The Framework emphasizes that these concepts need to be made explicit for students because they provide an organizational schema for interrelating knowledge from various science fields into a coherent and scientifically-based view of the world.

-Disciplinary core ideas have the power to focus K–12 science curriculum, instruction and assessments on the most important aspects of science.
+For the Colorado Academic Standards, disciplinary core ideas are represented by our Grade Level Expectations (GLE's).
+GLE's are arranged in the CAS by science domain and Prepared Graduate Statement (PG).
+Disciplinary core ideas have the power to focus K–12 science curriculum, instruction, and assessments on the most important aspects of science.
 To be considered core, the ideas should meet at least two of the following criteria and ideally all four:

 - Have broad importance across multiple sciences or engineering disciplines or be a key organizing concept of a single discipline;